 Our transport tags swing from our necks.
 We line up by number.
 Gran is Ev 942.
 Lenka is Ev 943.
 And I am Ev 944.
 Now we stand and wait again.
 Nine hundred forty-one people and their luggage have to be loaded before us.
 Someone nearby says that there are two thousand people on this transport.
 I look up and down the train—car after car after car—but can’t see the end in either direction.
 This will take forever.

 We stand and stand.
 Gran holds her head high.
-I try to catch Lenka’s eye, but she won’t look at me or everyone else.
+I try to catch Lenka’s eye, but she won’t look at me or anyone else.
 I clutch a small fold of her skirt just for something to hang on to.
 I want us to be together, not apart.

 More shouting up and down the line.
 Nazi officers slide open the train car doors.
 The large, dark opening gapes in front of us, and a wild panic grips me.
 My eyes dart from side to side, searching for an escape route.